mincequi/cornrow/README.md

 # Cornrow

 Cornrow is an audio sink daemon designed for low-powered boards like the Raspberry Pi.
-It accepts bluetooth audio sources and transforms your computer into a bluetooth speaker.
+It accepts bluetooth and airplay.

-It is made for Debian based environments and compatible with Ubuntu 18.04 Bionic and Debian Stretch (and later).
+It is made for Debian based environments and compatible with Ubuntu 18.04 Bionic and Debian Buster (and later).
 This means that this service runs as a dedicated user and can be cleanly installed and removed using Debian package management.

-I am willing to provide an easy out-of-the-box solution for anyone.
-So, your experience with this little daemon is very appreciated.
-Please leave your comments and issues using it.
-Thanks a lot.

 The daemon has a built-in equalizer which can be remote controlled via this app:
 [corocomo](https://play.google.com/store/apps/details?id=org.cornrow.corocomo)